Shrabanti87/Gooogle/README.md

 data.sim<-data.sim.func(n=400,beta=beta,gamma=gamma,rho=0.4,family="negbin",seedval=1)

 ```
-The simulation function returns a dataset with X (the predictor matrix corresponding to count model), Z (the predictor matrix corresponding to zero model) and the outcome with zero abundance (Y) simulated according to the above parameter settings.
+The simulation function returns a dataset with X (the predictor matrix corresponding to count model), Z (the predictor matrix corresponding to zero inflation model) and the outcome with zero abundance (Y) simulated according to the above parameter settings.

 We can do both group level and bi-level selection in zero inflated count data using gooogle function.
 If we want to do a group level selection we can use any of the penalties among grLasso, grMCP or grSCAD.
 Below is an example of using gooogle in the simulated dataset using gBridge.